Techtonica/curriculum/socioeconomic-differences/socioeconomic-differences.md

 ### Independent Practice

-	1.The students can further read articles,books,listen podcast or watch videos to enhance their understanding of the subject.
+	1.The students can further read articles,books,listen to podcasts or watch videos to enhance their understanding of the subject.

 ### Challenge (2 hrs research after the class,preferably done in group)